Department of American Studies

 A major urban center since the late 19th century, St. Louis sits on the geographic and cultural borders between Midwest, West, South, and North.
 This course examines St. Louis history and recent events through the lenses of race and citizenship, within its regional and national contexts.
 We will pay particular attention to African American experiences, and to social protest in the 20th century.
 Readings that focus on St. Louis and its surrounding area will occasionally be supplemented with materials that bring national movements and contexts into our discussion.

-Attributes: American Studies Contexts, American Studies Major, UUC:Aesthetics, Hist & Culture, UUC:Identities in Context
+Attributes: American Studies Contexts, American Studies Minor, American Studies Electives, UUC:Aesthetics, Hist & Culture, UUC:Identities in Context

 ASTD 2930 - Special Topics